 The academic calendar gives an overview of the dates of the academic year and public holidays.

-If you want your mission to be successful, you should become familiar with the requirements.
-The following documents are obligatory for the application procedure: CV in English, passport or ID copy, university transcript of records, certificate of English proficiency, official ID photo.
-Consult the Department of International Students for further information.
+If you want your mission to be successful, you should become familiar with the requirements, since particular documents are obligatory for the application procedure.
+Consult the International Department for further information.

 The AGH UST campus is like a city within a city.
 All of AGH UST buildings are located in one district in the centre of Krakow (the AGH UST main building is only 1 kilometre away from the Main Market Square) and cover the area of 40 ha.
 An integral part of the university complex is the largest student campus in Poland the AGH UST Student Campus, covering the area of 13 ha.

 You need to possess health insurance.
 It is your responsibility as an international student to make sure that you have valid insurance during your entire stay at AGH UST.
-All insurance costs need to be covered by the student.
+All insurance costs need to be covered by the visiting researcher or staff.